moaxcp/gradle-to-ant/README.md

 This project implements gradle conventions in ant.
 It can be used to help learn gradle conventions or to help prepare ant projects for a switch to gradle.

-# Conventions

-## project directory is project name
+# project directory is project name

 In gradle the project name defaults to the directory of the project.
 This can be changed in settings.gradle but it is a good convention to follow in ant.
 The project name in ant can be set dynamically by removing it